History of the Plaza*

 Le Plaza was inaugurated and opened to the public in November 1952.
 The event took on a historic dimension.
 It was the first of three avant-garde cinemas, along with Le Paris and Le Star, that Marc J. Saugey, who was passionate about cinema and technological innovations, designed in Geneva, itself a pioneering city in cinematography at the time of the 1896 National Exhibition.

-* The information on the history of Le Plaza and architect Marc J. Saugey on the pages of this site has been gleaned from the valuable research carried out by Catherine Dumont d’Ayot, Philippe Meier (Marc-Joseph Saugey Architecte, Architectes du XXe siècle à Genève, FAS GE, 2012), and Catherine Courtiau (XXe, Un siècle d’architectures à Genève, Infolio, Gollion, 2009).
+* The information related to the history of the Plaza and the architect Marc J. Saugey comes from the valuable research carried out by Catherine Dumont d’Ayot (doctoral thesis), by Philippe Meier (Marc-Joseph Saugey Architecte, Architectes du XXe siècle à Genève, FAS GE, 2012) and by Catherine Courtiau (XXe, Un siècle d’architectures à Genève.
+Promenades, Infolio, Gollion, 2009)

-Le Plaza regularly screened blockbuster films such as Fantomas or Doctor Zhivago, which ran for more than three months in 1966, E.T. in 1983, and Titanic in 1998.
-Fortunately, the history of the screenings can be reconstructed thanks to Carlo Sartorelli, projectionist at the Plaza cinema for more than 30 years, from 1952 to 1983.
-Indeed, Sartorelli recorded all the information and anecdotes related to the screenings at Le Plaza during his glorious years in precious notebooks that have been entrusted to the Plaza Foundation.
+It is thanks to the precious notebooks of Mr. Carlo Sartorelli, projectionist at the cinema Le Plaza for more than 30 years, from 1952 to 1983, that the history of the projections could be reconstituted.
+Carlo Sartorelli recorded all the information and anecdotes related to the screenings in notebooks that have been entrusted to the Plaza Foundation.

 For example, he reports that in 1977, a giant gorilla was installed on Le Plaza’s neon sign, with Saugey’s curtain wall façade as a backdrop, giving the Mont-Blanc Centre an almost New York-like appearance.